CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/installation_guide.rst

 - ``DARTassembler --help``: Displays available commands.
 - ``DARTassembler assembler --path assembly_input.yml``: Starts the :ref:`assembler module <assembly_input>` with the specified configuration file.
 - ``DARTassembler ligandfilters --path ligandfilters_input.yml``: Runs the :ref:`ligand filters module <ligandfilters>` with the specified configuration file.
 - ``DARTassembler dbinfo --path ligand_db.jsonlines``: Generates an overview table of the specified ligand database file and saves it as a CSV file.
-Use the command ``dart dbinfo --path metalig`` to generate a table for the entire MetaLig database.
+Use the command ``DARTassembler dbinfo --path metalig`` to generate a table for the entire MetaLig database.
 - ``DARTassembler test --path outdir``: Runs a brief test of the ``ligandfilters`` and ``assembler`` modules of DART.
 If no path is specified, no files will be saved.
 Otherwise, the output will be saved in the specified directory (here in the directory ``outdir``).

 Installation FAQ